Saturday, December 31, 2016

 A new hope begins for Star Wars with Disney's purchase of Lucasfilm and the spectacular release of 2015's The Force Awakens from J.J.
 Abrams.
 It relives the adventure, magic, thrills, and excitement the divisive prequel trilogy lacked.
 This film regained fans' interest and proved that the series could continue without George Lucas' involvement.
 ROGUE ONE marks the first of standalone spinoffs yet to be released.
 However, an extensive amount of reshoots were necessary to finish the film.
 It is said to have a darker and more melancholy tone similar to The Empire Strikes Back and Revenge of the Sith.

-In ROGUE ONE, the characterisations weren't as strong as those in The Force Awakens, with a few exceptions, like the droid with an alec personality named K-2SO.
+In ROGUE ONE, the characters weren't as strong as those in The Force Awakens, with a few exceptions, like the droid with an alec personality named K-2SO.
 It's very intriguing for the film to set up the plot for the first Star Wars movie (click here) 39 years ago.
 It also boasted some impressive action and drama and demonstrated what the Rebels were like before they scored their first victory against the Empire.

 Some old characters introduced in A New Hope returned in a cameo or a supporting role.
 Grand Moff Tarkin is no exception.
 HoweverCGI is applied to reconstruct the late Peter Cushing's likeness into the character he portrayed 29 years ago.
 Also returning is our fan-favourite Sith Lord, Darth Vader, and no longer is he the tragic character of the prequels, but instead shows a brutal side not seen in the originals.